oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_SystemQueryOptionselect}[]{#_System_Query_Option_3}11.2.5.1 [System Query Option `$select`](#sec_SystemQueryOptionselect)

-The [\$select]{.Datatype} system query option requests that the service return only the properties, dynamic properties, [actions](#sec_Actions) and [functions](#sec_Functions)[ ]{.MsoHyperlink}explicitly requested by the client.
+The `$select` system query option requests that the service return only the properties, dynamic properties, [actions](#sec_Actions) and [functions](#sec_Functions)[ ]{.MsoHyperlink}explicitly requested by the client.
 The service returns the specified content, if available, along with any available [expanded](#sec_SystemQueryOptionexpand) navigation or stream properties, and MAY return additional information.

-The value of the [\$select]{.Datatype} query option is a comma-separated list of properties, qualified action names, qualified function names, the star operator ([\*]{.Datatype}), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
+The value of the `$select` query option is a comma-separated list of properties, qualified action names, qualified function names, the star operator (`*`), or the star operator prefixed with the namespace or alias of the schema in order to specify all operations defined in the schema.
 Only aliases defined in the metadata document of the service can be used in URLs.

-Example 33: request only the [Rating]{.Datatype} and [ReleaseDate]{.Datatype} for the matching Products
+Example 33: request only the `Rating` and `ReleaseDate` for the matching Products

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;